ShadowXPA/weather/README.md

 Insert each key in their respective text inputs.
 If you do not want to keep inserting the keys all the time press the save button.
 It will save your keys in the browser's local storage.
-Insert a location, and get the weather, provided by OpenWeatherMap.
+Insert a location, and get the weather (provided by OpenWeatherMap).